james2406/CodeFirstGirls-York2016/4-bootstrap/README.md

 ```

 To understand how to use Bootstrap, or any framework for that matter, it is vital to read the documentation.
 The documentation for Bootstrap is available [here](http://getbootstrap.com/getting-started/)

+## Task One

+In this task we are going to create a table, with a zebra pattern

+1. Go to the [Bootstrap documentation on tables](http://getbootstrap.com/css/#tables), and study how to set it up correctly
+2. Create a table using the appropriate class name
+3. Complete the table by adding the head (&lt;thead&gt; ... &lt;/thead&gt;) and body (&lt;tbody&gt; ... &lt;/tbody&gt;) sections